mcchouAdam/goodTidy/README.md

 ## Demo
 ### 🗒️ Upload the note and OCR from note images
-* Take a screenshot in your uploaded image.
+* Extract the text and rectangular snip in your uploaded image.
 * Cover the portions of the note image that you don't want to OCR.
-* Combine the extracted text by OCR and screenshot image to upload your note.
+* Combine the extracted text and snip image to upload your note.
 <div align="center">
     <img src="https://user-images.githubusercontent.com/3848886/195964881-d943636f-1891-4af0-861b-f4da0b4b17c4.gif" alt="Demo OCR" width="600"/>
 </div>

 ### 🗒️ Edit your notes
 * Edit your note with draggable images and textarea.
      * Note: The textarea will become editable and show the green frame after dragging it.
 <div align="center">
     <img src="https://user-images.githubusercontent.com/3848886/195965080-014a24a2-aaf0-4451-91d5-fd2ba7dad051.gif" alt="Demo Draggable and Editable note element" width="600"/>